Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/popup-content-providers.md

 `em`

 </td>
 <td>Renders the enclosed text using emphasis.
-The default style renders in italics.</td>
+The default style is rendered in italics.</td>
 </tr>

 <tr>